Magiz0r/matlab-cody/README.md

 problem 2022
 problem 23(ismember)
 problem 1035
 Bifurcation Diagram for the Logistic Map!!!!!!!!
+Computation of the Feigenbaum delta!!!!!!!!